ugoertz/kombilo/doc/manual.rst

 There are two main steps to the installation: installing Python and the Python packages, and then installing Kombilo as a Python package.
 See below for more details on the different steps.
+The instructions below are for Python 2.7, but as of Kombilo 0.9, alternatively you can also run Kombilo on Python 3.5.

 ::